 Nordic fashion is here, and time's up for that French "je ne sais quoi..."
 Or so say the experts.
-Here are five Scandinavian luxury brands for you to draw your own conclusions.
+Here are five Scandinavian luxury brands that are taking the fashion world by storm.

 Now the ideas of Lagom and Hygge are being incorporated into the fashion sphere.
 We’re not talking warm wool socks, although those are essentials, but a luxe fashion style that incorporates comfort into the well-designed “functionality and minimalism” aesthetic for which Scandinavia is known.

 “Scandi style,” as it’s called, is so sought-after that fashion editors who sit in the front rows of Prada and Fendi runways in Milan, or at Chanel and Hermès showrooms in Paris, are also making a point of showing up at Copenhagen and Helsinki Fashion weeks.
 They’re also following the musings of Scandinavian fashion influencers like Pernille Teisbaek, author of bestselling book Dress Scandinavian: Style your Life and Wardrobe the Danish Way.

 So, what is Scandi style and how is it different from Parisian nonchalance and Milanese statement dressing?
 In a way, it’s a mix of the two with a “feel good” factor as an added essential ingredient (Parisian nonchalance, let’s admit, does not always include a high level of comfort – Milanese stilettos don’t either).
 This comfort first comes via luxurious natural fabrics: wools and organic cottons.